Charles R. SpiesCharles Spies Clark Hill

 Charles R. Spies

 Charles R. Spies is the leader of Clark Hill's national Political Law practice, as well as the Member in Charge of the Washington D.C. office.
-Charlie has over fifteen years of experience providing strategic counsel at the highest levels in Washington D.C. and nationwide.
+Charlie has over two decades of experience providing strategic counsel at the highest levels in Washington D.C. and nationwide.
 He counsels a broad range of corporations, organizations, candidates, officeholders, and individuals confronting challenges and opportunities at the intersection of political and issue campaigns, government ethics, law and public policy.
 In 2015 he was named to The Politico 50 – a list of “thinkers, doers and visionaries transforming American politics” for his work which “created a playbook that allows candidates to maximize the new flood of money into politics.”
 He is nationally ranked in Chambers USA as a top Political Law attorney, is a Washingtonian Magazine “Top Lawyer” and a “Super Lawyer,” and has been listed as one of the “Most Powerful People in Washington” in GQ Magazine and a "Top Lobbyist" in The Hill.